Fractal Garden Learnings – Part 2

 Interesting technical details and a bunch of links

-This is part 2 of a series of posts on building the fractal.garden, my first 1-month project.
+This is part 2 of a series of posts on building the Fractal Garden, my first 1 month project.
+In this post I will dive into the technical learnings and decisions that went into making the Fractal Garden website.

 While Part 1 focused more on the general meta lessons I took from this project about how to approach working and improving my efficiency, this post will dive into the technical learnings and decisions behind the project and share a bunch of links that I found useful while building this project.